Abelian instances of nonabelian symplectic reduction: Introduction

 \begin{remark} The assertion that the symplectic reduction by $\SE(2)$ is equivalent to the symplectic reduction by $\R^2$ for generic momentum values $\mu\in \mathfrak{se}(2)^*$ seems to be in contradiction with the standard procedure to reduce the planar two-body problem to a 1 degree of freedom Hamiltonian system by first `reducing out the translations' and afterwards `reducing out the rotations'.
 The point is that the second reduction coincides with the `rotation piece' of $\SE(2)$ {\em only} if the the center of mass is located at the origin of the inertial frame, and this assumption implies that the momentum $\mu$ is non-generic (for such $\mu$ the coadjoint orbit $\mathcal{O}_\mu=\{\mu\}$ is zero-dimensional and $\G_\mu=\SE(2)$ is 3-dimensional).
 For other, generic, values of the momentum $\mu$, the second reduction corresponds to rotations about the {\em moving} center of mass, and this extra rotational-symmetry does {\em not} come from the $\SE(2)$ action.
 It instead comes from the invariance of the problem with respect to a larger family of symmetries, corresponding to the action of the Galilean group.
-In fact, it is the Galilean group symmetry which allows one to guarantee that the common assumption that the center of mass is located at the origin of the inertial frame can be made without loss of generality. \end{remark}
+In fact, it is the Galilean group symmetry that justifies that the common assumption that the center of mass is located at the origin of the inertial frame is done without loss of generality. \end{remark}